Octoate/ArduinoDES/README.md

 To install the library, download and copy the files into a subfolder (e.g. "DES") in the "libraries" folder of your Arduino development environment.

-The library was tested on an Arduino Leonardo.
+The library was tested on an Arduino Leonardo and works on an Intel Galileo board, too (thanks spaniakos).

 Usage